-- Salmonella and Shigella, spread through food poisoning or contamination
+- salmonella and shigella, which spread through food poisoning or contamination

 - chlamydia and gonorrhea, which are sexually transmitted diseases (STDs)

-- hepatitis C, a blood-to-blood infection that may be spread through shared needles or transfusions
+- hepatitis C, which is a blood-to-blood infection that may be spread through shared needles or transfusions

-A joint infection can often be cleared with antibiotics or other antimicrobial medication.
+A doctor can treat a joint infection with antibiotics or other antimicrobial medication.
 However, the arthritis can sometimes become chronic, and joint damage may be irreversible if the infection has persisted for some time.

 Uric acid is a chemical created when the body breaks down substances called purines.
 Purines are found in human cells and several foods.

 Most uric acid dissolves in blood and travels to the kidneys.
-From there, it passes out in urine.
-Some people have high levels of uric, acid because they either naturally produce more than they need or their body cannot clear the uric acid quickly enough.
+From there, it passes out of the body in urine.
+Some people have high uric acid levels because they either naturally produce more than they need or their body cannot clear the uric acid quickly enough.